-Calvin competes in NCAA Division III and is part of the MIAA, the nation's oldest collegiate athletic conferences.
-Men's sports include cross country, golf, track, basketball, soccer, tennis, baseball, and swimming.
-Women's sports are cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
+Calvin competes in NCAA Division III and is part of the MIAA, the nation's oldest collegiate athletic conference.
+Men's sports include baseball, basketball, cross country, golf, hockey, lacrosse, soccer, swimming and diving, tennis, and track and field.
+Women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Additionally, students participate in 60 intramural, club sport, and group fitness options.

 Calvin is located on 400 beautifully landscaped acres eight miles southeast of downtown Grand Rapids.
-It is just a short distance from the 28th street retail corridor, one of Michigan's most densely concentrated shopping, dining and entertainment districts.
+It is just a short distance from the 28th street retail corridor, one of Michigan's most densely concentrated shopping, dining, and entertainment districts.
 With its central locale, Calvin's venues make for easily accessible event locations.